pyhys/minimalmodbus/doc/administrative.rst

   * Write documentation with examples.
-  * adapt dummy_serial to python3
-  * Test with Python3 and 2to3
-  * Test the dependency of pySerial in setup.py
-  * Test run with process controller
+  * Test run with process controller, using python2 and python3

   * Upload files with ``scp -r`` instead